JLockerman/FuzzyLog/README.md

 # delos-rust

-This repository contains the unified code for the clients and servers for the Fuzzy Log project; and experiment in partially ordered SMR.
+This repository contains the unified code for the clients and servers for the FuzzyLog project; an experiment in partially ordered SMR.

 ## To Build
 Download and install [rust](https://www.rust-lang.org) (easiest way is `curl https://sh.rustup.rs -sSf | sh`).